conplementAG/Calinga.NET/README.md

 ```

 ## Custom HttpClient
-If you need to set additional network options (proxy configuration, customized encryption, etc.) pass a prefonfigured `HttpClient` to `CalingaService`.
+If you need to set additional network options (proxy configuration, customized encryption, etc.) pass a pre-configured `HttpClient` to `CalingaService`.

 Now the CalingaService is ready to be used in your application.
 More examples can be found [here](https://github.com/conplementAG/calinga-dotnet-demo).

+## Language Tags
+To fetch translations for languages with language tag you must provide the language and tag in the following format:

+`<language code>~<language tag>`

+e.g. `de~Intranet`.

+Calls to `GetLanguagesAsync()` will also return languages in this format.